Reduce the unnecessary application of phosphorus to lawns, and reduce pollution in the river!

 Maintain the lawn at a minimum height of three inches and, when you mow, cut no more than one-third of the height of the grass.
 Taller grass has a deeper, healthier root system, is more tolerant of drought, and resists weed infestation.

 When you mow, mulch the clippings back into the lawn.
 This adds nitrogen and organic matter to the soil, and prevents compaction (thatch).
 Clippings that are mulched and returned to the lawn all season can contribute up to 25 percent of a lawn’s seasonal fertilizer needs.
 More tips at Grow a Healthy Lawn.

 Get your soil tested.

-In the Soil Testing program, you dig up soil samples from your yard and drop them off at participating retailers, where they are forwarded to the University Extension service and analyzed.
-You will receive an analysis of the soil to detemine the optimum nutirents needed in a fertilizer for your particular soil.
-Call your County MSU Extension Agent for a list of participating retailers and current fees.
+To use the Soil Test Kit, you follow the directions provided, digging up soil samples from your yard and mailing them them to the University Extension service where they are analyzed.
+You will receive an email directing you to the MSU Soil Test website when your results are available.
+You will learn the optimum nutirents needed in a fertilizer for your particular soil.

 Simply following the general directions listed by the manufacturer on a package of commercial fertilizer can lead to overapplication of the products, and, for soils in this region, excess phosphorus application.
 Excess phosphorus, nutrients and pesticides that are washed off fertilized yards along with stormwater causes problems when they make their way into our creeks and rivers.
 Soil testing also helps watershed residents determine exactly what nutrients are needed, which saves time and money for the homeowner.